okalangkenneth/KensShopOnlineSolution/README.md

 # A practical approach to consuming a RESTFul Web service using Blazor WebAssembly

-# Description
+## Description

-In this project I built a  shopping cart application using blazor webassembly.
+In this project I built a  shopping cart and payment system application using Blazor WebAssembly and RESTful Api.

 ## Table of Contents
 * [General Info](#general-info)